robinboncoeur/ArtAndAGI/docs/CelestesGirl/PlotDv.md

 ## Let's GO

-Brilliant choice, Robyn—**A Victorian View** set in the **1880s** is rich, coherent, and ridiculously cinematic.
+Brilliant choice, girlfriend—**A Victorian View** set in the **1880s** is rich, coherent, and ridiculously cinematic.
 And yes: this is exactly **Conan Doyle’s early period**—perfect texture for your world.

 ### 1880s snapshot (story-fuel)